Karishma-Chawla/04_Pandas_School_District_Analysis-/README.md

 ![image](https://user-images.githubusercontent.com/98617082/160246573-f45139f2-ae2f-4f18-a0ab-7ff9890f5351.png)

 # Summary
 Removing the 9th graders test scores did not greatly affect the scores over the whole district or the school.
-Below are some of the more promonent changes
+Below are some of the more prominent changes:

 *Overall passing score for district decreased by 0.3%.
 *Average Math Score for district is down by 0.1